ye11owbucket/100a-battleship/README.md

 Given a string literal convert it to a list that contains the coordinate.
 Your string literal should be able to remove whitespace and work with both lower and upper case values.
 "B3", "b3" , "B 3" and "b 3" should all correspond to the list item [1,2]
 ##### 3. Generate data for each boat.
 There are 5 boats in battleship.
 They must occupy coordinates that are horizontal or vertical only (no diagonals).
 The size of the boats are 2, 3, 3, 4 and 5.
 Create a function that generates a list of the data for your boats.
+##### 4. Check for conflicts
+It is not possible for a boat to occupy the same space as another boat.
+We would need to add a tool to check to see if a boat that we are trying to place is overlapping with another boat, so that if it is, we can re-create it.